The India Fix: What does the unchecked rise of violent Hindutva groups mean for India?

 Local is national

-The prime minister of the second largest nation would surely have a lot to do.
+The prime minister of the second-largest nation would surely have a lot to do.
 Why then is he spending his time launching tiny developmental works?

 One answer to that question is that we are in a new phase of centralised personality-based politics.
 This means the Supreme Leader is often personally credited with development and welfare.
 And come election time, every little bit helps.